This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Our skin is our largest organ.
 When we can’t process environmental or dietary toxins through our liver, they try to escape through our skin, which can look like eczema and other skin conditions.

 What you add into your diet is just as critical as what you remove.
-Nutrient-rich foods like liver, leafy greens, small oily fish and ensuring you eat a variety of coloured fruits and vegetables will provide your body with the nutrition it needs.
-Adding in a quality high-strength multivitamin could be a good idea to support those with eczema and other skin conditions.
+Nutrient-rich foods like liver, leafy greens, and small oily fish and ensuring you eat a variety of coloured fruits and vegetables, will provide your body with the nutrition it needs.
+Adding in a quality, high-strength multivitamin could be a good idea to support those with eczema and other skin conditions.

 3. Take an Epsom Salt Bath